ribasco/async-gamequery-lib/README.md

     public static void main(String[] args) {
         // - Change rate limiting method to BURST
       // - Used a custom executor for query client.
 We are responsible for shutting down this executor, not the library.
-        Options queryOptions = OptionBuilder.newBuilder()
+      SourceQueryOptions queryOptions = SourceQueryOptions.builder()
                                                           .option(SourceQueryOptions.FAILSAFE_RATELIMIT_TYPE, RateLimitType.BURST)
                                             .option(GlobalOptions.THREAD_EXECUTOR_SERVICE, customExecutor)
                                             .build();